 - Highlight the commas of the cities where the production is located (Carl Zeiss, Jena).

 In this way, the brand expanded the text, providing more information about itself to build customer loyalty and trust.
-The design works perfectly with smooth lines and soft curves because it is perceived positively.
+The design works perfectly, with smooth lines and soft curves, and is perceived positively.
 However, this description applies only to the top row: the inscription below is more serious.
 The font used there is geometric, business-like, and technical.
-The letters are equipped with straight serifs, enhancing the sense of strictness.
+The letters feature straight serifs, enhancing a sense of strictness.

-The contrast between the first and second lines doesn’t diminish the logo—on the contrary, it adds dynamism because the two parts of the text are radically different.
+The contrast between the first and second lines doesn’t diminish the logo; rather, it adds dynamism, as the two parts of the text are radically different.
 One is executed elegantly and romantically, while the other is grounded and strictly business-like.
-Despite the difference, they share one common characteristic—italics.
+Despite the difference, they share one common characteristic: italics.
 In both cases, the inscriptions are slanted to the right, confirming the company’s drive for active growth.

 1906 – 1972

 The German company chose a new logo to communicate its direct connection to lens production.
 The key element is a complex geometric shape whose outline resembles an eyeglass lens.
-This is visible due to the surface being concave on one side and convex on the other.
+This is visible because the surface is concave on one side and convex on the other.
 The emblem appears as a rectangle slightly curved at the top and bottom.

 The geometric shape is distinctly divided into two unequal halves, matching the number of lines.

-- The upper section looks inflated and takes up more space.
+- The upper section appears inflated and occupies more space.
 It contains the name and surname of the company’s founder, Carl Zeiss.
 The unique feature of this inscription is its uneven height, with shorter letters on the sides and taller ones in the middle.
 This creates a bulging effect, aligning with the lens manufacturer’s concept and profession.
-The words are placed close together, almost merging.
+The words are placed close together, almost merging into a single word.

-- The lower part of the logo is concave: even the dividing line bends slightly, forming a narrow background, which also makes the glyphs here uneven in height.
-However, in this case, it’s the opposite: the taller letters are on the sides (right and left), while shorter symbols are grouped in the center.
-This line displays the name of the company’s hometown.
+- The lower part of the logo is concave; even the dividing line bends slightly, forming a narrow background that also makes the glyphs here uneven in height.
+However, in this case, the taller letters are on the sides (right and left), while the shorter symbols are grouped in the center.
+This line displays the company’s hometown.

-In this way, the text in the Zeiss emblem is now divided: the founder’s and city’s names are listed separately.
+In this way, the text in the Zeiss emblem is now divided, with the founder’s and the city’s names listed separately.
 This positively affected branding, providing people with clear information and reflecting the company’s competence and customer focus.
-The downward-curved plate, divided by a horizontal line, became a good base, perfectly conveying the shape of real eyeglass lenses—slightly curved for better visibility.
+The downward-curved plate, divided by a horizontal line, provided a good base, perfectly conveying the shape of real eyeglass lenses that are slightly curved for improved visibility.

-The inscriptions are made with a rounded, smooth, even, and simple font.
+The inscriptions use a rounded, smooth, even, and simple font.
 The capital letters lack serifs and vary in height.
 At the same time, they share common characteristics: straight strokes, narrow lines, and soft curves.
-This visual softness of the glyphs fosters a connection to the brand, evoking a sense of the product’s easy adaptation for personal comfort.
+The softness of the glyphs fosters a connection to the brand, evoking the product’s ease of adaptation for personal comfort.

 1972 – 1991